Teaching Digital Students Non-Digital Things

 Like thinking, reading in the 21st century is different than in centuries past, endlessly linked in an increasingly visible web of physical and digital media forms.

 As symbols and their referents change, so do the cognitive processes and habits.
 So in this context of media abundance, what does the modern, 21st-century ‘reader’ look like?

-How can we appeal to their interests?
+How can we appeal to the interests of digital students?
 Or, more precisely, what does it mean to ‘read’?
 What does a reader, today, look like?

 How can you teach digital students non-digital things?

 There is an art and a science to media design.

 Media (singular medium) is/are simply a method for the intentional communication of a thought or idea.
 In this way, tweets and novels are both media, as are poems and interactive timelines, websites and short stories, paintings and graffiti, speeches, and YouTube channels.

 The differences between these media lie in their purpose and audience, duration and intensity, tone and structure, along with countless other obvious and less-obvious components that can be artfully manipulated in matters of design.
 One of the most visible transitions to a ‘21st Century’ Reading and Writing curriculum (or authentic curriculum) involves an evolution of the perspective of media.

 Media is, and always has been, central to a Reading-Writing curriculum.
 Moby Dick, The Road Not Taken, To Kill A Mockingbird, etc. These are often referred to as ‘touchstone’ texts that can act as anchors for so much.
 An initial, basic recommendation then would involve how teachers select that media that ends up center stage in so many lessons and units.